gruntwork-io/terragrunt/docs/_docs/02_features/execute-terraform-commands-on-multiple-modules-at-once.md

 ```
 Notes:
 * The plan for each module will be saved the same hierarchy as the module structure.
-* Plan file name is `tfplan.tfplan` for binary plan and `tfplan.json` for JSON plan.
+* The file name for the plans are `tfplan.tfplan` for the plan binary and `tfplan.json` for the plan JSON.
 * JSON plan files can't be used with `terragrunt run-all apply` command, only binary plan files can be used.
 * Output directories can be combined which will lead to saving both binary and JSON plans.